The Chenla Empire

 The Rise and Fall of the Kushan

 Conforming to Sivaite cosmogony, situation already set against Buddhism by the arrival of more Sakan leaderships in Southeast Asia.
 During theirs infiltration, the Sakan front line already split themselves into two antagonist camps.
 Fighting for their own supremacy, the Kushan and the Chams dragged along the native nagas to fight on their behalf.
 Through family connection, the Nanda house was seen split itself to take part in the new conflict.
 In Funan, the last fight between members of king Fan Man's direct descendant with the Kushan branch of the family continued on after the visit of Kang Thai and You Chin (some time between 245-250).
 Since then, no Chinese records were found about Funan until the advent of king Tian-Tchou Chanda (Chandragupta II) sending tamed elephants to the Chinese court in 357 AD (Prey Nokor: The Indian Connection: The Tchou's Connection).
 It implicates that Funan already fell into the sway of the Kushan control and a political consortium was underway between India and China that brought the Kushan into becoming the next Asian powerhouse.
 Along with the rise of the Sui in China, the Gupta royal house rose to take over the Vakataka Samvat and the Funan Empire as a whole.
 Started with Chandragupta I, repetitive intrusion allowed the broken Mauryan court to take the Vakataka Samvat.
 Samudragupta took the opportunity to form the Gupta Empire by booting out the nine naga houses of Padmavati from the consortium (AInd: From the end of the First to the beginning of the Second Magadha Empire: BharaSivas:pp.128-129).
 One of them was the BharaSivas whose strong Sivaist conviction became the last stronghold of the Meru Culture in India (Notes: The BharaSiva Naga House).
 Evidences also confirm that his son Chandragupta II included Funan as part of the Gupta Empire.
 We know from the Indian source that Vishnuism started to spread its wing over both the Gangetic India and Southeast Asia.
 It is said that Rudrasena II who married the daughter of Chandragupta II became devotee of Vishnu like his father-in-law (AInd: History of the Deccan: Rudrasena: P 271).
 That shift of devotion obviously drifted him apart from other family members who still retained strong devotion to Sivaism.
 By the formation of the Khmer Empire, Kaundinya was well supported by the native people.
 However, his connection with the Gupta court ended up alienating to local naga houses that were not part of the coalition.
 The problem was not the naga house BharaSiva that was particularly affected by the next formation of the Gupta Empire.
 It was actually the new comer Cham royal house who through the power of Po-Nokor already took hold of Southeast Asia.
 After the fall of the Han, evidences show that they were taking refuge among the Cham Banis and other Cham communities of Southeast Asia.
 When the Khmer King Viravarman of Prey-Nokor lost his crown by a member of the Kushan affiliated house, the crises went viral.
 Unable to get help from the Sui's court of China, Jayavarman Kaundinya decided to resolve the conflict on his own term.
 Apparently, he dethroned the usurper and anointed his son and heir Gunnavareman, to take on the Prey-Nokor's throne.
 This resolution did not resolve the conflict, and to make the matter worst created serious implication on his own court.
 Another son of his (with a concubine), Rudravarman, usurped the throne from Gunavarman and declared himself the sole ruler of the Khmer Empire.
 In their own fight, two brothers from the court of Virapura took the lead to take back the Prey-Nokor throne.
 They soon realized that fighting aginst an affiliated family member of the Kushan powerhouse was not that simple as they have thought.
 With the support from the Sui Dynasty, Rudravarman presented himself as a serious adversary for the Chenla clan to tackle.
 To achieve their goal, the two brothers had to consort their powers with all political factions that fought against the Kushan powerhouse.
-They found supports from the Cham communities that were scattered through out Southeast Asia to theirs side.
-By this time, evidences show that the Chams also started their own rising in India.
-Included in its core a new membership of the fallen Han dynasty, the Hiong-nu infiltrated itself into the Indian politic.
+First they found supports from the Cham communities that were scattered through out Southeast Asia to theirs side.
+By this time, evidences show that the Cham aristcrats of India also started their own rising against the Guptas.
+Included in its core a new membership of the fallen Hiong-nu clan of the Han Dynasty infiltrating itself into the Indian politic.
 Facing with a new influx of Zoroastrianism, Buddhist western expansion by the Kushan was set into a stall.
-At the contray, the rising of the hard-line Vishnuite consortium of India that helped the Chenla consortium to win theirs own battle (Dvaravati: The Impact of the Chenla's Attack: The Rise of the Chalukyas).
-In a parallel situation, Bhavavarman's strong devotion to Vishnuism was the reason why he took a hard stance against Buddhism during the early phase of his career (Dvaravati: The Exploit of Water Chenla: The Mon's Account of King Bhavavarman).
-The impact on Buddhism by the Chenla's campaign was so severe that according to Buddhist Observers, drove its destruction to a near completion.
+At the contray, the rising of the hard-line Vishnuite consortium of India helped the Chenla faction of King Bhavavarman to win theirs own battle.
+With the Cham support, Bhavavarman's strong devotion to Vishnuism was the reason why he took a hard stance against Buddhism during the early phase of his campaign (Dvaravati: The Exploit of Water Chenla: The Mon's Account of King Bhavavarman).
+The impact on Buddhism by the Chenla's uprising was so severe that according to Buddhist Observers, drove its destruction to a near completion.

 The New Order